This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 3. Buy travel insurance

 Make sure you’re adequately covered in case of an unfortunate accident or emergency.
-Be sure to read the fine print.
-Some activities may not be covered by travel insurance; you may want to purchase extra coverage to ensure adequate protection.
+Be sure to read the fine print and see what medical emergencies are covered.

 Don’t forget domestic travel insurance.
 It’s easy to think you don’t need it, but accidents can happen within your own country too.
-Just think of those crocodiles.

 Plus, delays can still happen and luggage can still get lost.